NoAstronomer/JavaSudokuSolver/README.md

 # JavaSudokuSolver
-Classic sudoku solver in Java
+Classic sudoku solver in Java.
+Current version uses brute force approach.
+Puzzle is principle class, main is in SudokoSolver.